Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Real-World Overpayment

-A Skilled Worker gets a two-year visa, but the adult dependant is charged for three years, an overpayment of £1,035.
+A Skilled Worker gets a two-year visa, but the adult dependant is charged for three years, creating a possible overpayment of £1,035.

-The right move is not to argue with the portal.
-Screenshot the calculation, pay, submit, and let the application proceed.
-An overpayment should be refunded automatically once the visa decision is made, calculated in 6-month blocks rather than daily.
-In practice, that refund can take anywhere from six weeks to several months, depending on backlogs.
-If nothing has arrived after six weeks, use the UKVI online refund form and be ready to chase.
+The practical move is to screenshot the calculation, pay, submit, and let the application proceed.
+If there is a true overpayment, it should normally be refunded after the decision.
+If nothing has arrived after around six weeks, use the UKVI refund route and be ready to chase.

 What Happens if a Child Turns 18 During the Visa

-A helpful quirk of the system: a child who is under 18 at the date of application is charged at the lower £776 rate for the entire visa period, even if they will turn 18 halfway through.
-The rate is locked at the moment of application, not recalculated as birthdays roll past.
+A child who is under 18 at the date of application is charged at the lower £776 rate for the entire visa period, even if they turn 18 halfway through.
+The rate is locked at the moment of application.

 How Much Will IHS Cost for My Specific Visa?

-Formulas are fine, but most people want to see the arithmetic on their actual situation.
-Here are the worked totals for the six most common scenarios, with the rounding rule applied as in the IHS portal.
+Formulas are useful, but most people want to see the arithmetic on their actual situation.
+Here are the worked totals for common scenarios, with the rounding rule applied.

 Main applicant: 3 × £1,035 = £3,105